pie/terms/sla.md

 A working day (WD) is a time unit comprising 8 hours of SLW time and may span multiple calendar days.

-Base payment is the number of hours which must be pre-paid every month.
+Base payment is the number of hours which are included with your base payment every month.

 Rollover is the amount of time from any given month that, if unused, can be used in the following month at no extra cost.